Bealby/lisa-fairfield/README.md

 - **Gallery:** Users are presented with a collage of photos using the Bootstrap Grid System.

-- **Bio:** A combination of photos and text explaining Lisa’s dreams and desire.
+- **Bio:** A combination of photos and text explaining Lisa’s dreams and desires.
    Including a link to a reference which opens up in a separate page.

 - **Resume:** When the Resume is clicked another tab will be opened to display a